gedaprems/gedaprems/README.md

-- 👋 Hi, I’m @gedaprems
+- 👋 Hi, I’m Premsagar Gedam
-- 👀 I’m interested in Webdevelopment, Android development.
+- 👀 I’m interested in FrontEnd development, Data Structure.
-- 🌱 I’m currently learning Engineering in Computer Science and Engineering Field
+- 🌱 I’m currently working as Software Engineer in Zimetrics Technology Pvt Ltd.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on FrontEnd or Software Development Engineering roles...
-- 📫 How to reach me gedamprem2@gmail.com or LinkedIn https://www.linkedin.com/in/gedamprems/
+- 📫 How to reach me gedamprems@gmail.com or LinkedIn https://www.linkedin.com/in/gedamprems/

 <!---
 gedaprems/gedaprems is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.